THE 2016 NATIONAL LAW ENFORCEMENT CHALLENGE WILL OPEN WEDNESDAY, DECEMBER 23, 2015

 ||Traffic Incident Management

 National Law Enforcement Challenge applications are now only via email.
-In order to apply, agencies will need to download the NLEC Content & Materials PDF, which will require you to answer submission disclosure questions and fill out narrative text boxes.
+In order to apply, agencies will need to download the NLEC application form, which will require you to answer submission disclosure questions.
+Please read the How-To Guide before starting your application.

-Agencies should have two attachments for each section in a PDF, Word or PowerPoint format that contains your supplemental information.
-The first document should supplement the information from the narrative boxes/text boxes and include documentation/information to demonstrate the agency's activities and accomplishments.
-Agencies should make sure that the attachments contain the qualifying and quantifying information needed to answer the questions in the subsections (Problem Identification, Policy, Planning, Training, Public Information & Education, Enforcement, and Outcomes).
+Agencies should have two attachments for each section in a PDF, Word, or PowerPoint format.
+Agencies should make sure the attachments contain the qualifying and quantifying information needed to answer the questions in the subsections as specified in the How-To Guide (Problem Identification, Policy, Planning, Training, Public Information & Education, Enforcement, and Outcomes).

-Agencies can email the Content & Materials PDF and all application attachments to NLEC@theiacp.org.
+Agencies can email the NLEC application form and all application attachments, including Special Award considerations, to NLEC@theiacp.org.
 Please make sure the subject line indicates your agency name and NLEC submission.

 You will receive a confirmation email once your application has been received.